DevTK0/jump-story-mvp/docs/content/docs/ai/guidelines.md

     -   The Configuration is an exception to this.
 Include the current defaults.
 -   Make sure to have an Integration section that shows all of the external components and how they are related to the internal components.
     -   Use a d2 diagram to explain the relationships visually instead of using text.
 The d2 diagram should follow all the rules in the d2 section.
+    -   The integration section should not be a class diagram.

 ## Conventions